geopozo/logistro/README.md

 It also includes `getPipeLogger()` which can be passed to `Popen()` so that its `stderr` is piped to the already thread-safe `logging` library.

+## Which logger level should I use?

+`debug2` I use if I'm in a situation where it's okay to dump large amounts of information.
+I'm planning on scrolling.

+`info` I will maybe use at the beginning and end of functions called.

+`debug` Might print stuff from inside functions or it might print shortened versioning of `debug2`.

+Warning, Error, Critical, Exception, these are all more obvious.

 ## Quickstart

 ```python